zloether/PassGenerator/README.md

 positional arguments:
   length                length of password (default is 32 characters for
-                        gibberish and 4 words for phoenetic)
+                        complex and 4 words for phoenetic)

 optional arguments:
   -h, --help            show this help message and exit